Weill-Neurohub-OPTiMaL/VideoRecordingApp/README.md

 # VideoRecordingApp

+## Overview:
+This application records videos to support an at-home multi-modal data collection platform to support neuromodulation research for people with neurodegenerative diseases.
+Recorded videos are processed to extract kinematic trajectories from joint position estimates in 2D or 3D.
+The kinematic data are time-aligned with neural and wearable-sensor recordings to allow clinicians and researchers to analyze movement quality and symptom severity from remote.

-This repository consists of a java application that records videos from USB-connected webcams based on a configurable scheduler.
+The code consists of a java application that records videos from USB-connected webcams based on a configurable scheduler.
 A graphical user interface enables easy termination of ongoing recordings.
 The app assumes a Linux OS; however the command that accesses webcams to start and end recordings can be replaced with alternatives compatible with a different OS.

 ## Installation Guide:
 This application is intended to be cloned and run inside a Singularity build, but can also be run manually directly from the command line.
 After cloning the repository, the following steps can be followed to manually launch the app: